chapmanhunt4/holbertonschool-printf/README.md

 | #include  | <stddef.h> |

 <h2 align="center">FlowChart</h2>
-<p>This flowchart is the process we went through while creating the printf function.
+<p align="center'>This flowchart is the process we went through while creating the printf function.
 This is also how the code is executed</p>

 ![Flowcharts](https://github.com/chapmanhunt4/holbertonschool-printf/assets/143765559/2b4c7e3f-1786-4fa2-95dd-66bc66415a4a)